 An LEI is a globally recognized 20-character alphanumeric code used to identify entities that enter into financial transactions.
 If an issuer already has an LEI, the filer must provide the LEI in Item 3.
+The LEI will be pre-populated on SEDAR+ if the issuer has an LEI in their SEDAR+ profile.
 If an issuer does not have an LEI, it is not necessary to obtain one to complete the report.